 The meeting statement of the last meeting is listed below.
 Click here to view full minutes of the September 08, 2014 meeting

 Proceedings Statement of the September 15, 2014 Commissioners meeting.

 By James E. Krotz

-Present were Chairman Dan Kling, Commissioners Jack Andersen and James Krotz and County Clerk Sindy Coburn.
+Present were Chairman Dan Kling, Commissioners Jack Andersen and James Krotz, County Clerk Sindy Coburn and Assessor Trudy Winter.

 Submitted by James Krotz

 The minutes of this and all meetings of the Board of Commissioners are available to the public at the office of the Sheridan County Clerk.
 All meetings of the Board of Commissioners are held in compliance with Nebraska Open Meetings Act.

 Use the forms below to search minutes and statements of past meetings.

 Information is currently available from 08/07/2006 to present.

 This site provided by Jack Andersen.
 It is not an official Sheridan County site and it is not supported by public funds.